Azure/Enterprise-Scale/docs/reference/adventureworks/README.md

   - Azure Firewall (optional - deployment across Availability Zones)
   - ExpressRoute Gateway (optional - deployment across Availability Zones)
   - VPN Gateway (optional - deployment across Availability Zones)
-  - Azure Private DNS Zones for Private Link
+  - Azure Private DNS Zones for Private Link (optional)
+  - Azure DDoS Standard protection plan (optional)
 - (Optionally) An Azure subscription dedicated for **identity** in case your organization requires to have Active Directory Domain Controllers in a dedicated subscription.
+  - A virtual network will be deployed and will be connected to the hub VNet via VNet peering.
 - Landing Zone Management Group for **corp** connected applications that require connectivity to on-premises, to other landing zones or to the internet via shared services provided in the hub virtual network.
   - This is where you will create your subscriptions that will host your corp-connected workloads.
 - Landing Zone Management Group for **online** applications that will be internet-facing, where a virtual network is optional and hybrid connectivity is not required.